ToposInstitute/RelationalThinking-Book/chp7-dpo.md

 ## 7.1 Introduction

 The "Find-and-replace" feature of text editors is one of the most powerful innovations of the 20th century.
-Inspite of the unavailability of statistics, the advantage of this feature is tangible and undeniable!
+In spite of the unavailability of statistics, the advantage of this feature is tangible and undeniable!
 Beyond text editors, the concept of "find and replace" has also caused much chaos in the world!
 When the European conquerors "found" native Americans settlements in Canada, they decided to "replace" the native culture by sending an entire generation of native American children to special missionary schools.
 This has resulted in trauma and chaos that continues well into the current times.
-Or a country waging war over another country to replace the exisiting government for political reasons!
+Or a country waging war over another country to replace the existing government for political reasons!
 Or the large-scale replacement of forests by industries and settlements has adversely impacting global climate.
 We know in hindsight this approach has lead humanity to face issues bigger than they the ones it intended to solve!

 > So, what was missed in the decision-making process?

-Let us consider a fun and non-political example -- the struggle of qutting sugar.
+Let us consider a fun and non-political example -- the struggle of quitting sugar.
 Here is a simple explanation of a why quitting sugar might be so hard!
 A usual thought-process behind attempting to quit sugar is:

 ```{image} assets/Ch7/sugar-1.png
 :alt: Whoopsy!